security-notes/infobyte-faraday-wiki/Searcher.md

      [IF]
      [THEN]

-With this in mind, we use this global structure of rule:
+With this in mind, we use this global structure of a rule:

     {